Calusa: Clothing and personal decoration

-The Calusa wore little clothing.
+The Calusa wore minimal clothing.
 The men wore deerskin breechcloths.
-The Spanish left less description on what the Calusa women wore.
-Among most tribes in Florida for which there is documentation, the women wore skirts made of what was later called Spanish moss.
-The Calusa painted their bodies on a regular basis, but there was no report of tattooing among them.
+The Spanish left less description about Calusa women's attire.
+At the time, most Indigenous women of Florida wore skirts made from Spanish moss.
+The Calusa painted their bodies on a regular basis, but did not tattoo themselves.
 The men wore their hair long.
 The missionaries recognized that having a Calusa man cut his hair upon converting to Christianity (and European style) would be a great sacrifice.
 Little was recorded of jewelry or other ornamentation among the Calusa.
-During Menéndez de Avilés's visit in 1566, the chief's wife was described as wearing pearls, precious stones and gold beads around her neck.
+During Menéndez de Avilés's visit in 1566, the chief's wife was described as wearing pearls, precious stones, and gold beads around her neck.
 The heir of the chief wore gold in an ornament on his forehead and beads on his legs.

-Ceremonial or otherwise artistic masks have been discovered and were previously described by the Spanish who first encountered the Calusa.
+Ceremonial or other artistic masks have been discovered and were previously described by the Spanish who first encountered the Calusa.
 Some of these masks had moving parts that used pull strings and hinges so that a person could alter the look of a mask while wearing it.